Avoid the Crowds: A Comprehensive Waterhole Canyon Guide

 Antelope Canyon or Waterhole Canyon?

-For those of you who are planning a trip to Page, Arizona, and are trying to decide whether to book a tour of Antelope Canyon or look for another destination to visit, I have included a side-by-side comparison of Upper Antelope Canyon and Waterhole Canyon in my Waterhole Canyon guide below for you to review.
+For anyone planning a trip to Page, Arizona, and deciding between Antelope Canyon and another option, I’ve included a side‑by‑side comparison of Upper Antelope Canyon and Waterhole Canyon in my Waterhole Canyon guide below.

 Waterhole Canyon vs Antelope Canyon Comparison